Section Image

 Education with the Port Clinton City School District

-Port Clinton City School District serves the community, and parents can apply to enroll their children in a district of their choice with Ohio’s school choice program.
-Kids can start at Bataan Memorial Primary School and Bataan Memorial Intermediate School, which get a B-plus and B-minus from Niche, respectively.
-Students can then head to Port Clinton Middle School, rated with a B, before going to B-minus-rated Port Clinton High School.
+Port Clinton City School District serves the community, and parents can apply to enroll their children in a district of their choice through Ohio’s school choice program.
+Kids can start at Bataan Memorial Primary School, rated a B-plus on Niche, and B-minus-rated Bataan Memorial Intermediate School.
+Students can then head to Port Clinton Middle School, rated a B, before going to B-minus-rated Port Clinton High School.
 Of the 20 member schools in the Sandusky Bay Conference, Port Clinton High School offers the most varsity sports, attending numerous league championships.
-It is also the only school in the county offering an orchestra program.
+It is also the county's only school offering an orchestra program.

 Port Clinton holds several annual events, most of which take place in downtown and the connecting Waterworks Park.
 The Walleye Festival, named after the fish that populate the lake, brings live music, carnival rides and a grand parade to the community every Memorial Day weekend.
 “There’s always something going on.
 Car shows, art festivals, you name it,” Snider says.
 “The Walleye Drop on New Year’s Eve brings out 10,000 people.
 New York has a crystal ball to drop for midnight.
 We've got a big old fish on a crane.”